Cohen-Or/cohen-or.github.io/posts/rsaa1.md

 ### Coupling identification and forecasting models

 On the above foundation of the two models we can develop the training loop.
-On every training iteration it uses an 11-year lookback window and a given λ value to (1) fit a SJM to generate regime labels with the returns based features  (2) fit an XGBoost classifier for the labels with the expanded features set (3) generate daily regime forecasts for the next six-months.
+On every training iteration we use an 11-year lookback window and a given λ value to: (1) fit a SJM to generate regime labels with the returns based features,  (2) fit an XGBoost classifier for the labels with the expanded features set , and (3) generate daily regime forecasts for the next six-months.

 ```python
 def algorithm1(X1, X2, returns, jump_penalty, pred_start, pred_end):